Kenil16/master_project/README.md

 - [Simulations](#Simulations)

 # Installation
-This project has been implemented on an Ubuntu 18.04 machine using robot operating system (ROS), Gazebo and OpenCV.
-It relies on the following software which must be installed to make it work proberly.
+This project has been implemented on an Ubuntu 18.04 machine using the  ROS, Gazebo and OpenCV.
+It relies on the following software which must be installed to make it work properly.

 You can either download the software or clone it directly from your terminal.
 To use the latter you must install [Git](https://git-scm.com) using the command line:
 ```bash